clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 ## Options
 ### Global Settings
-* These affect the entire Burp Suite installation and are applied every time you start the application.
+* Affect the entire Burp Suite installation and are applied every time you start the application.
-* They provide a baseline configuration for your Burp Suite environment.
+* Provide a baseline configuration for your Burp Suite environment.
 ### Project Settings
-* These are specific to the current project and apply only during the session.
+* Specific to the current project and apply only during the session.
 * Burp Suite Community Edition does not support saving projects, so any project-specific options will be lost when you close Burp.
 * To access the settings, click on the **Settings** button in the top navigation bar.
 * This will open a separate settings window.